A Most Wanted Man (film)

-A Most Wanted Man is a 2014 espionage thriller film based on the 2008 novel of the same name by John le Carré, directed by Anton Corbijn and written by Andrew Bovell.
+A Most Wanted Man is a 2014 espionage thriller film based on the 2008 novel by John le Carré, directed by Anton Corbijn and written by Andrew Bovell.
 The film stars Philip Seymour Hoffman, Rachel McAdams, Willem Dafoe, Robin Wright, Grigoriy Dobrygin, Homayoun Ershadi, Daniel Brühl and Nina Hoss.
 It premiered at the 2014 Sundance Film Festival and competed in the main competition section of the 36th Moscow International Film Festival and the 40th Deauville American Film Festival.

 Plot

 Issa Karpov, a political refugee from Chechnya, who has been tortured by Russian security forces, illegally enters Hamburg, Germany.

 Günther Bachmann leads a covert German government team that seeks to recruit local informants with ties to Islamic terrorist organizations.
 The disheveled Günther's polar opposite is his efficient right-hand associate, Irna Frey.
 The team learns of Karpov's presence and his suspected links to Chechen terrorists.

 Bachmann's team is also tracking the activities of a local, respected, Muslim philanthropist, Dr. Abdullah, who the team suspects is funneling a small portion of his legitimate funds to al-Qaeda, though the team is unable to prove this.
 High-ranking German security official Mohr and American diplomatic attaché Sullivan both learn of these investigations and take an interest.

 Bachmann is interested in watching suspects and "turning" informants higher and higher up the chain while protecting the naïve who are caught up in the nefarious affairs of others.
 Mohr and Sullivan appear single-minded and interested in merely capturing suspects, regardless of guilt or future usefulness.
 In the past, Bachmann was held responsible for a serious intelligence failure; although he shows signs of self-neglect, he appears to be a sophisticated operative who understands his trade and Islamic terrorism.
 He distrusts politicians and American intelligence agents.